Piyush-18/MediCrypt/README.md

 - **Websocket (Socket.IO)**:  effortless transmission of Images without the need for local storage/download.

--  **DIACOM**: Integrates DIACOM and Slice generation to generate slices of 3D-Model based the DIACOM image.
+-  **DICOM**: Integrates DICOM and Slice generation to generate slices of 3D-Model based the DICOM image.

 -  **MatPlotLib**: Generate Analytics, Search reports of patients stored in SQL Database using MatPlotLib.